PenelopeKing/DSC180A-Project1/README.md

 ## Running the Code
 To install the dependencies, run the following command from the root directory of the project: `pip install -r requirements.txt`

+Alternatively, you can also create a conda environment by running: `conda env create -f environment.yml`

 #### Building and Benchmarking Models
 Examples of how to implement and benchmark the models for the 3 datasets can be found in their respective .ipynb notebooks: GAT.ipynb, GCN.ipynb, GPS.ipynb, and GIN.ipynb.
 Seeing how GAT and GCN compare across differing layer depths can be seen at GCN_vs_GAT_layers.ipynb.